Setting up MySQL

 - If you haven’t already done so, you’ll need to activate the Shared Web Hosting service.

-- Faculty, Staff, Courses and Departments: Set up a localhome if you haven’t yet.
+- Set up a localhome if you haven’t yet.
 Set up Localhome.

 - Log into your web development server using a terminal emulator.
 If you’re not sure how, click here for instructions.

-- Next, you will identify a ‘port’ which will be the address for your MySQL instance.
-To identify the port, start by making up a port number and test to see if the port number you’ve picked is available.
-The number you select must be between 1,024 and 65,000.
-Now test the availability of your port number by typing this line at the command prompt:
+- First, you will need to identify a ‘port’ which will be the address for the MySQL instance.
+Start by choosing a port number and then test to see if that port number is available.
+The number must be between 1,024 and 65,000.
+Next test the availability of your port number by typing this line at the command prompt:

 telnet localhost number

-- If you see “connection refused,” you have successfully found an available open port! write down this number and continue to the next step.
+- If you see “connection refused,” then SUCCESS, you have discovered an available port!
+Although this may seem contrary, write down this number and continue to the next step.

 - Explanation: Each MySQL server requires a unique UNIX port in order to work properly.
-Although counter-intuitive, unused ports refuse connections and already used ports ‘listen to’ and accept connections.
-Setting up your MySQL server on a port that is in use by another application will cause MySQL server to fail to start and also generate an error message.
+Although counter-intuitive, unused ports refuse connections and in-use ports ‘listen to’ and accept connections.
+Trying to set up MySQL server on a port that is already being used will cause the server to fail to start, generating an error message.

 - Explanation: The script installs the base data files and information into your new MySQL server.

-- Type the following command to connect to the server:
+- In order to use MySQL with a website you will need to add additional permissions.
+Type the following command to connect to the new server:

 ~/mysql/bin/mysql -u root -p

 - Next, run the following commands; After typing the semicolon character (;) in each command, press the “Enter” key to execute that command line.

 grant all privileges on *.* to root@"%.uw.edu" identified by "mypassword" with grant option;

 grant all privileges on *.* to root@"%.washington.edu" identified by "mypassword" with grant option;

 grant all privileges on *.* to root@localhost identified by "mypassword" with grant option;